-Of late, the area has attracted filmmakers.
-Recent Amazon Prime offering ‘Dahaad’ is mostly shot in Mandawa and Nawalgadh.
-Other films like Bajrangi Bhaijaan , PK , Jab Bhi Met, Paheli , Love Aaj Kal , Mirzia, Manorama 6 Feet Under, Shuddh Desi Romance, Gulami are few earlier names.
-Perhaps that may lead to greater tourist footfall.
+Recent Amazon Prime offering 'Dahaad' mostly features locations in Mandawa and Nawalgadh, which have attracted filmmakers to the area.
+Bajrangi Bhaijaan , PK , Jab Bhi Met, Paheli , Love Aaj Kal , Mirzia, Manorama 6 Feet Under, Shuddh Desi Romance, Gulami are few earlier names.
+Perhaps Bollywood endorsements may lead to greater tourist footfall.

 The Bajaj, Birla, Dalmia, Goenka, Jhunjhunuwala, Kothari, Mittal, Modi, Oswal, Piramal, Poddar, and Singhania are but some of Modern India’s leading business families who trace their roots to the dozen little towns in the Shekhawati.